jefforthoberjr/STSCampLogic/README.md

 ## My Approach to Solving this Problem
 The business logic was complex enough to hack out in code.
-(Otherwise I was tempted to persist all objects into SQL db and an SQL take care of filting results).
+(Otherwise I was tempted to persist all objects into SQL db and perform results filtering via an SQL query).

 I reverse engineered the business logic based on the example, using excel, pen, and paper to visually the problem.
 This helped me understand how the dates should be handled (inclusive vs. exclusive, etc.).